Ouranosinc/Magpie/docs/authentication.rst

 ==========================================

 In order to perform :term:`Authentication` in `Magpie`, multiple :term:`Provider` and methods are supported.
-By default, the :term:`Internal Provider` named ``ziggurat`` is employed, which corresponds to the package used internally to manage all `Magpie` elements.
+By default, the :term:`Internal Provider <Internal Providers>` named ``ziggurat`` is employed, which corresponds to the package used internally to manage all `Magpie` elements.
 Login procedure is covered in :ref:`Authentication Requests` section.

 Supported :term:`External Providers` are presented in the table below in section :ref:`authn_providers`, although more could be added later on.